Stock of the Day

 Investors should be bearish about investing in T-Mobile US, Inc. for these reasons:

-• Insider selling activity has been noted, with one director selling 1,000 shares, which could indicate a lack of confidence in the stock's short-term performance.
+• Insider selling activity, such as the recent sale of shares by a director, could indicate a lack of confidence in the stock's short-term prospects.

 Verizon Shares Drop On Earnings Miss, Lower Guidance